3ickleonerd/sei-trader/README.md

 ## Getting Started

-1. Start a conversation with the Smart Duck Telegram bot (http://t.me/smartduckofficialbot)
+1. Start a conversation with the Smart Duck Telegram bot (http://t.me/smart_duckchain_bot)
 2. Create your first trading agent
-3. Fund your escrow address with USDT & DUCK (Use faucets on testnet)
+3. Fund your escrow address with USDT & DUCK
 4. Begin asking for trading advice and execute trades

 ---